-10 Things to Know for Today
+10 Things to Know for Thursday

-Your daily look at late-breaking news, upcoming events and the stories that will be talked about today:
+Your daily look at late-breaking news, upcoming events and the stories that will be talked about Thursday:

 WASHINGTON (AP) — Six years ago the Social Security Administration embarked on an aggressive plan to replace outdated computer systems overwhelmed by a growing flood of disability claims.
 Nearly $300 million later, the new system is nowhere near ready and agency officials are struggling to salvage a project racked by delays and mismanagement, according to an internal report commissioned by the agency.

 Senator: PTSD influenced thesis plagiarism